JuheonYi/JuheonYi.github.io/_pages/home.md

 I am a Senior Researcher at Microsoft Research Asia.
 My research interests lie in edge AI systems and video analytics.
 Specifically, I design futuristic video analytics apps (e.g., Mixed Reality), analyze their workloads, and build mobile/edge systems to support them.

-Prior to joining Microsoft, I worked as a research scientist at Nokia Bell Labs, Cambridge, UK.
+Prior to joining Microsoft, I was a research scientist at Nokia Bell Labs, Cambridge, UK.
 I received my PhD in CS from Seoul National University (SNU), Korea, advised by [Youngki Lee](http://youngkilee.blogspot.com/).
 My PhD study has been supported by the [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/academic-program/fellowships-microsoft-research-asia/#!fellows) (awarded to top 12 students in the Asia-Pacific region).
 I received BS and MS degrees in EE from SNU in 2016 and 2018, advised by [Sunghyun Choi](https://sites.google.com/view/sunghyun-chois-home).

 ## News